michellejw/a3_HvT_MW/README.md

 Access our visualization at http://cse512-16s.github.io/a3-michellejw-hmvantol/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

+If you don't see the map at first, expand your browser window width until the two diagrams are side-by-side.

 ## Story Board

 ### Data domain